 Enable certain styles to the button’s and special tweet in-post feature.

-This feature has not been used yet on WPOutcast but it inserts a tweetable box on your blog posts or pages.
+This next feature below has not been used yet on WPOutcast but it inserts a tweetable box on your blog posts or pages.
 My suggestion would be to write a quote-like headline related to the topic.
 Get creative with this unique feature.

 I am not sure what these settings actually do and there wasn’t much on there support page.
 Still, I think it’s important and added my information.
 Every little thing helps when editing a plugin.
 Always edit every feature.